codewars/docs/content/authoring/guidelines/sample-tests.md

 # Writing Sample Tests

 Sample tests are a part of every kata which is often underappreciated by both kata authors and solvers.
-Bad sample tests can cause a lot of frustration, while a good suite of them often increases overall satisfaction of users from solving the kata.
+Bad sample tests can cause a lot of frustration, while a good suite of them often increases the overall satisfaction of users from solving the kata.
 To make sample tests as good as possible, follow the guidelines collected below.

 - **Conform to [General Coding Guidelines][authoring-guidelines-general-coding]**: tests should adhere to code quality standards as much as any other provided code.
 - Sample tests are **not a replacement for a good description.** The description alone should be enough to enable the user to complete the kata.
 Sample tests should be treated as supporting the description and never be the only source of information necessary to complete the kata.